-For more personalized attention or if you are too shy to enrol in our group classes then you could opt for our Personal 1ON1 classes to wet your feet or organise a group of minimum 5 friends to have Private Group Lessons.
+For more personalized attention or if you are too shy to enrol in our group classes then you could opt for our Personal 1ON1 classes to wet your feet or organise a group of 10 friends to have a Private Group Lesson.
 The choice is yours to make.

 Combining group classes and private lessons provides you with the most opportunity to get exposure to movement, other leads and follows, to ask specific questions and get personal attention.
 Dancing is all about energy and can be quite strenuous at time.
 If you have any concerns about your physical fitness then please consult your doctor/physician before attending classes.